cgnbeder/cgnbeder/README.md

 **Data Analyst | International Relations Graduate**

-I'm Emir Çağan Beder, a Gazi University graduate from International Relations.
+I'm Emir Çağan Beder, a Gazi University graduate in International Relations.
 My interest in software began during my sophomore year, leading me to complete Harvard University's Web Programming CS50 course.
 As I continued to expand my knowledge in both my academic field and software, I realized that data analysis was where my skills and passions intersected.

 By combining the research techniques from my academic background with my growing expertise in data analysis, I found a unique way to approach data-driven challenges with a critical and comprehensive perspective.